Royal Scots Greys: Waterloo

 This changed when news of Napoleon's escape from Elba reached Britain.
 The Scots Greys, which had been reduced in size because of the end of the Peninsular War, were expanded.
 This time, there would be 10 troops of cavalry, a total of 946 officers and men, the largest the regiment had ever been until that time.
-Six of the ten troops were sent to the continent, under the command of Lieutenant-Colonel James Inglis Hamilton, to join the army forming under the command of the Duke of Wellington.
-The Scots Greys, upon arrival in Ghent, were brigaded under the command of Major-General Ponsonby in the Union Brigade, with Royal Dragoons and the Inniskillings Dragoons.
+Six of the ten troops were sent to the continent, under the command of Lieutenant-Colonel James Inglis Hamilton, who in turn reported to Maj Gen. Sir William Ponsonby in the so-called Union Brigade, because it consisted of regiments from England (Royal Dragoons), Scotland (Greys) and Ireland (6th Dragoons).

 The Scots Greys, with the rest of the Union Brigade, missed the Battle of Quatre Bras despite a long day of hard riding.
 As the French fell back, the Scots Greys and the rest of the Union Brigade arrived at the end of their 50-mile ride.

-Scotland Forever! by Elizabeth Lady Butler.
-Lady Butler's depiction of the Scots Greys famous charge at the Battle of Waterloo.
-In actuality, it appears that they were unable to build up the momentum of a gallop, because the broken ground obliged them to advance at a canter.
+Scotland Forever! by Elizabeth Lady Butler depiction of the Scots Greys famous charge at the Battle of Waterloo.

 On the morning of 18 June 1815, the Scots Greys found themselves in the third line of Wellington's army, on the left flank.
 As the fights around La Haye Sainte and Hougoumont developed, Wellington's cavalry commander, the Earl of Uxbridge, held the cavalry back.
 However, with the French infantry advancing and threatening to break the British centre.
 Uxbridge ordered the Household Brigade and the Union Brigades to attack the French infantry of D'Erlon's Corps.
 The Scots Greys were initially ordered to remain in reserve as the other two brigades attacked.